tripledoublev/roo-llm-ms-teams-bot/README.md

 This project extends [RooLLM](https://github.com/hyphacoop/RooLLM) and bridges it to Microsoft Teams.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that leverages the existing RooLLM codebase and uses the Bot Framework to bring Roo into a new chat client.
+This bot has been created using [Bot Framework](https://dev.botframework.com).
+It shows how to create a simple bot that leverages the existing RooLLM codebase and uses the Bot Framework to bring Roo into a new chat client.

 ## Prerequisites